Personal Injury CompensationTrusts

 Even if you do not currently receive benefits, setting up a trust when you receive your award can prevent loss of any future benefits if your circumstances change.

 You create a Personal Injury Trust by asking other people, or a company, to hold assets on your behalf.
 These people are known as 'Trustees'.
 You decide who you appoint as your trustees.
 You should have at least two trustees, who must be at least 18 years old, should not be bankrupt, and should not have been convicted of an offence involving dishonesty.
 You can even act as a trustee yourself if you like, although this is not recommended, and you can even give yourself the power to add or remove trustees at any time.

-You can also appoint professional people, such as solicitors, to act as trustees.
+You can also appoint professional people, such as Lawyers, to act as trustees.
 In the majority of cases the trust will end on your death and the remaining assets will be part of your estate and pass under the terms of your Will, but this is not always the case.